NAV on 2021/03/01

 ASISA category average

-Nedgroup Investments Entrepreneur comment - Dec 16
+Nedgroup Investments Entrepreneur comment - Aug 17

-As at the end of December 2016 the Nedgroup Investments Entrepreneur Fund’s weighted Price to Earnings, dividend yield and Price to Book ratios were 11.2X, 3.8% and 1.9X respectively.
+As at the end of August 2017 the Nedgroup Investments Entrepreneur Fund’s weighted Price to Earnings, dividend yield and Price to Book ratios were 12.4X, 3.1% and 1.9X respectively.

 The portfolio is suitable for investors who require specific exposure to small- and mid-cap sector shares as part of their overall investment strategy , with maximum capital appreciation as their primary goal over the long term.
-Equity investments are volatile by nature and subject to potential capital loss.
-Due to its specialist nature, the portfolio will typically display higher volatility than a general equity portfolio.